farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 Good requirements are essential.
 Bad requirements cause us to narrow in on the wrong solutions and consider work finished before it meets the actual customer need.
 The further off our requirements, the worse our solutions.

 Fortunately, requirements mostly need to limit explorations to the right area.
-Problem understanding is refined through the programming lifecycle, adding new requirements to the "definition of done".
-This will shift our final "good enough" target, but also enables progressive discovery.
+[As shown in the first section](#software-lifecycle-of-problem-understanding), we progressively refine the problem as we work on it.
+Our "good enough" target gets better as we go, so long as we pay attention to trade-offs and feedback.

 Undoubtedly, more requirements will also appear after work is delivered.
+This is the "monitor" stage of the lifecycle.
 This shifts target of "good enough" and we iterate to reach the new target just like before.

 It's important to note, requirements in our "definition of done" are not just behavior expectations ("functional requirements").
 They should also include quality measurements like maintainability and defect rates.
 The customer may not realize how these non-functional requirements effect their outcomes, but they likely do want the results.
 For example, maintained productivity, low failure rates, and secure software.
 Quantifying and benchmarking these requirements is a whole topic of it's own.